qubard/deepq-collision-avoidance/README.md

     - make the -1 reward more likely

 # log
-- feb 27: implemented frame stacking and started training on `50x50x4` inputs, if it doesn't learn still and there are no bugs just reduce the input state size to `36x4` (the many different lines)
+- feb 27: implemented frame stacking and started training on `50x50x4` inputs, if it doesn't learn still and there are no bugs just reduce the input state size to `36x4` (the many different lines). also implemented gpu acceleration, and realized my last layer's activation wasn't nonlinear so the reward function couldn't grow indefinitely!!
-    - it would definitely converge quicker

 also one thing I realized is that I should test it on lower input sizes, so currently it's `50x50x4` and the stacked frame buffer takes up ~`0.08mb` per experience so  ~`6gb` memory is required for the full `76800` experiences in the replay buffer.